 Provides education and timely information to volunteer groups and educators of persons who are visually impaired.

-Unified English Braille: Wendy Benckhuysen, AB, Chair
+Unified English Braille: Wendy Benckhuysen, Canada, Chair

 Makes available information concerning the upcoming transition from EBAE to UEB.